-The ways in which these risks are managed include using forecasting and stress test models to help guide business strategies; producing key risk information and indicators to manage and monitor performance; and using management and Board Committees to monitor and control specific risks.
+The Society looks to manage the risks that arise from its operations.
+The ways in which risks are managed include using forecasting and stress test models to help guide business strategies; producing key risk information and indicators to manage and monitor performance; and using management and Board Committees to monitor and control specific risks.
+Consideration of the risks faced by building societies follow.